 I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

-I love adding some holiday flair to our front porch to make it feel welcoming and festive.
-Even though this year will be a little different (#2020) and we won’t be hosting any family or friends, I still wanted it to be pretty and twinkly for us and the kids to enjoy.
+I love adding some holiday flair to our front porch to make it feel welcoming and festive, but I don’t want it to feel too thematic or over the top.
 Here are 5 simple ways to decorate your Christmas Front Porch:

 I love using fresh garland outside because it will last all season in the cold.
 I usually don’t use it inside as it dries too quickly, especially on the mantle over the fireplace.
 But the freezing temperatures here mean that it stays fresh (well, actually freeze-dried lol) outside.

 The fresh cedar garland smells so good as you walk through the front door and it drapes beautifully compared to faux!
-I usually get mine at Home Depot, or you can always check your local garden centre or make your own!
+Check out Holiday Greenery Decorating Ideas & Sources for all the details on where I find my greenery and how I care for it.

 I love a pretty wreath on the front door for the holidays.
-These ones are faux cedar and are lit for some extra twinkle at night.
-I added some pretty bells and a bow made with soft gingerbread coloured velvet and pale pink silk ribbons.
+These faux cedar wreaths are lit for some extra twinkle at night.
+I added some pretty brass bells and a bow made with soft gingerbread velvet ribbon and pale pink silk ribbon.

 We usually put our Christmas tree in the living right in front of the window so that you can see the lights as you pull up to the house at night.
-By adding some faux lit mini trees outside it almost looks like the outside and the inside are blending together!
-I’ll snap a picture at night and update the post soon so you can see!
+By adding some faux lighted mini trees outside it almost looks like the outside and the inside spaces are blending together!

 I found these cute sparse trees at Canadian Tire.
 They still had the smaller 4ft size in stock the last time I looked!